| Appraisers and Assessors of Real

 Generally, those working in urban and coastal regions earned

+more than those working in rural locations.
 Other occupations that involve the inspection of real

 estate include